suffixes in english

-What if I told you there’s a shortcut to learning English?
+What if I told you there is a faster way to learn English?

 Suffixes are letters added to the end of a word to change its meaning.